The Londoners redefining mum style

 But what if inspirational fashion is your job?
 What if your thousands of followers depend on you to bring a big dose of unique style to their Instagram feeds each day?
 How do you navigate maternity dressing, post-birth body changes and breastfeeding when fashion is more than just a passing interest, it's a way of life?
 Three women who've done just that are London-based fashion journalists and digital influencers Susie Lau (aka Susie Bubble), Pandora Sykes and Katherine Ormerod, whose frequent dispatches rack up thousands of likes and comments on Instagram.

-Each of these women has their own look and way of putting together an outfit, and while they may have embraced the occasional fashion failsafe at one time or another they're more likely to embrace seemingly-impractical heels, full-on frocks and the latest 'it' accessories.
-In other words, they're helping to redefine 'mum style' for the Instagram-generation.
+Each of these women has their own look and way of putting together an outfit, and while they may have embraced the occasional fashion fail safe at one time or another they're more likely to be seen in seemingly-impractical heels, full-on frocks and the latest 'it' accessories.
+In other words, they're helping to redefine 'mum style' for the Instagram generation.
 And now they're sharing the secrets of how they balance dressing for success while bringing up baby.

 Susie Lau, journalist and founder of Style Bubble; mother to Nico, 2